 Many things have delayed our trip to this paradise, including the high cost of plane tickets and the unstable situation right now there.
 However, the main reason why we have not yet traveled to The Philippines is that we want to have enough time to enjoy the country and we are well aware that if you want to check out different islands, it is advisable to be there for at least three or four weeks.
 Fingers crossed we can make The Philippines happen in 2018!

 Karen Warren of WorldWideWriter:

-One place I’m determined to get to in 2018 in Split in Croatia.
+One place I’m determined to get to is Split in Croatia.
 Partly because I’ve been promising myself a return visit to Croatia ever since I stayed in Cavtat (close to Dubrovnik) a few years ago.
 I was bowled over by the countryside, the historic towns and the Mediterranean food, and I wanted to discover more of the country.
-I knew I had to add to my 2018 bucket list!
+I knew I had to add to my travel bucket list!

 As if that isn’t enough, the whole area is crammed full with historic sites.
 There’s another important Roman site – Salona – just a few kilometres away.
 And there’s the UNESCO World Heritage town of Trogir, which dates back to the Greek occupation in the 3rd century BC.
 Then there are boat trips to islands, and the wonderful Croatian countryside.
 And I’m told the restaurants round here are pretty good too.
 I can’t wait to get to Split!

 Even as a child I was fascinated by the stars, and in another life I might have become a professional astronomer (but not an astronaut – I was never that brave).
 In this life, I often blend my love of all things cosmic with my travel writing at Travel Continuum, and in 2018 I plan to do just that by visiting some very special habitats – the three Dark Sky places in Hungary.